 Some key dates in Mali's history:

-11th century - Empire of Mali becomes dominant force in the upper Niger basin.
+11th Century - Empire of Mali becomes dominant force in the upper Niger basin.

-14th-15th centuries - Decline of the Empire of Mali, which loses dominance of the gold trade to the Songhai Empire.
+14th-15th Centuries - Decline of the Empire of Mali, which loses dominance of the gold trade to the Songhai Empire.

-Late 16th century - Moroccans defeat the Songhai, make Timbuktu their capital and rule until their decline in the 18th century.
+Late 16th Century - Moroccans defeat the Songhai, make Timbuktu their capital and rule until their decline in the 18th Century.

 1898 - France completes conquest of Mali, then called French Sudan.

-1960 - Mali becomes independent with Modibo Keita as president.
+1960 - Mali becomes independent with Modibo Keïta as president.
 It becomes a one-party, socialist state.

 2012 - Coup after which Islamist fighters capture several towns.
 France intervenes militarily and recaptures key towns from the rebels.